zammad/zammad-org/src/sr/documentation/use/start-using-zammad.md

 communication based articles, you can directly create an answer by using the **reply** button below the article or use the **forward** feature.

-Independent of the customer's article type, you can always add internal notes.
+Regardless of the customer's article type, you can always add internal notes.
 These are useful to add information to the ticket or ask a colleague.

 ### Updating your Ticket